 Paruppu vadai or dal fritters are a traditional Malayali snack for tea times or act as comfort food during the rains or cold weather.
-A mix of toor dal, red chilies, ginger and pearl onions these fritters are nothing short of being crunchy, spicy and just yummy.
-These snacks are a most commonly sold item at all the tea stalls and railway platforms of the state.
+A mix of Toor dal, red chilies, ginger, and pearl onions these fritters are nothing short of being crunchy, spicy, and just yummy.
+These snacks are the most commonly sold items at all the tea stalls and railway platforms of the state.

 Banana Chips- Most Loved Munch-on Snack